Real estate syndications

 Asset management fees are typically 1½% of the gross collected rents.
 GPs use this money to cover their overhead for managing the property.

 Though it is less common, it is not unheard of to be charged a capital transaction fee.
 Set at approximately 1%, this fee is due should a cash out refi return 100% of the purchase price.
+While we don’t charge these fees, some other groups do.

 The final fee you might be asked to pay is known as a disposition.
 This fee is a small percentage of the sale price, and it is collected when a multifamily property is sold.